Louis Vuitton star designer Virgil Abloh dies after private battle with cancer | Entertainment

 Louis Vuitton star designer Virgil Abloh dies after private battle with cancer

 Abloh, who also worked as a DJ and visual artist, had been men's artistic director for Vuitton, the world's biggest luxury brand, since March 2018.
-Abloh founded the Italian luxury streetwear label Off-White, in which LVMH took a 60% stake earlier this year, and was a former collaborator with rapper and fashion designer Ye, formerly known as Kanye West.
-"Virgil was not only a genius designer, a visionary, he was also a man with a beautiful soul and great wisdom," Bernard Arnault, the billionaire boss of Luis Vuitton's owner, French fashion conglomerate LVMH (LVMH.PA), said in a statement Sunday.
+Abloh founded the Italian luxury streetwear label Off-White, in which LVMH took a 60% stake earlier this year.
+He was a former collaborator with rapper and fashion designer Ye, formerly known as Kanye West.
+"Virgil was not only a genius designer, a visionary, he was also a man with a beautiful soul and great wisdom," Bernard Arnault, the billionaire boss of Luis Vuitton's owner, French fashion conglomerate LVMH, said in a statement Sunday.

 Born in 1980 near Chicago, Abloh and his sister were raised in Rockford, Illinois.
 According to a 2018 Vogue magazine profile, his mother Eunice Abloh, a seamstress, taught him the basics of the craft at a young age.
 After graduating from the University of Wisconsin-Madison, he completed a master's degree in architecture from the Illinois Institute of Technology.
 Abloh and Ye became interns at Fendi in Rome, and made the rounds at Paris Fashion Week.
 By 2010, Abloh worked as creative director for Ye's creative agency, Donda.
 He also designed album covers for Ye's "Yeezus" and "My Beautiful Dark Twisted Fantasy".